Nursing Care Plan Nutrition During Pregnancy

 READ

-What Is Good Nutrition During Pregnancy
+Why Is It Important to Have Good Nutrition During Pregnancy

 3. Maternal complications: Poor nutrition during pregnancy can also lead to an increased risk of maternal complications such as anemia, pre-eclampsia, and gestational diabetes, which can have long-term implications for both the mother and the child.